Olsro/rockbox-mini2g-themes/README.md

 # Sprocket by gogi-goji
 Improvements made by me :
 - Add important fonts in the package
-- Use the font "Rockbox-Mix" on the WPS screen to support japanese characters
+- Use the font "Rockbox-Mix" on the WPS to support japanese characters
 - Use the font "11-Sazanami-Mincho" in menus to print more lines and support japanese characters everywhere
 - Enable scrollbar on the right of the screen
 - Use a pointer for selections to enhance readability
-- If no sleep timer is configured, the current clock (hour + minutes) will be shown on the bottom-center of the WPS screen so you can know what time is it just by looking your screen at any time without having to fiddle in menus
+- If no sleep timer is configured, the current clock (hour + minutes) will be shown on the bottom-center of the WPS so you can know what time is it just by looking your screen at any time without having to fiddle in menus
 - This theme can now show album arts !
 It's fully conditional, so you still get full screen texts if you disabled album arts globally or if your current track does not have any available one.

 Bug fixes made by me :